 - 1/8 teaspoon ground cinnamon

-- 3 ounces unsalted butter, cut into 1/4-inch cubes and chilled
+- 6 tablespoons unsalted butter cut into 1/4-inch cubes and chilled

 - 1/2 teaspoon vanilla extract

 - Add flours, sugar, baking powder, baking soda, salt and cinnamon into the bowl of a food processor and pulse several times to combine.
-Add the butter and pulse until the mixture resembles cornmeal.
+Add the cubed butter and pulse until the mixture has a cornmeal like texture.

-- Add the molasses, milk and vanilla extract and process until the dough forms a ball, approximately 1 minute.
+- Add the molasses, milk and vanilla extract to the food processor and pulse until the dough forms a ball, approximately 1 minute.

-- Press the ball into a 1/2-inch thick disk, wrap in plastic wrap, and refrigerate for 30 minutes.
+- On plastic wrap, press the ball into a 1/2-inch thick disk, wrap in the plastic wrap, and chill in refrigerator for 30 minutes.

-- Using a fork, poke holes all over the top of the dough.
-Leave the crackers on the pan and bake on the middle rack of the oven for 25 minutes or until the edges just start to darken.
+- Using a fork, poke 3 rows of holes in each cracker.
+Leave the crackers on the parchment paper on the pan and bake on the middle rack of the oven for 20 - 25 minutes or until the edges just start to darken.

-- Remove from the oven, set the sheet pan with the crackers on a cooling rack and allow to cool completely.
-Once completely cool, break into individual crackers and store in an airtight container for up to 2 weeks.
+- Remove pan from the oven, transfer set the parchment paper with the crackers on a cooling rack and allow them to cool completely.
+Once completely cool, you can break them into individual crackers.
+Store in an airtight container for up to 2 weeks.